 Let conservatives win a few.
 If your goal is to demonstrate superiority, then you will try to win every point of every argument, which will produce only stubborn and even hostile responses to your claims.
-However, if your goal is to demonstrate unity and a willingness to work together to solve problems (which you have to do if you want to solve problems), then you must give credit where credit is due, admit your shortcomings, and concede your failures.
-Conservatives value honesty and humility, so you needn’t fear the consequences of being honest and humble; they will support you if they know that your intentions are pure.
+However, if your goal is to demonstrate unity and a willingness to work together to solve problems (which you must do if you want to solve problems), then you must give credit where credit is due, admit your shortcomings, and concede your failures.
+Conservatives value honesty and humility, so you needn’t fear the consequences of being honest and humble; they will support you if they know your intentions are pure.

 Learn how to reason.

 Per my observations, liberals tend to make bad arguments, and conservatives are generally intolerable of bad arguments.
 For example, liberals tend to declare, in the absence of supporting evidence, that the United States of America is systemically racist.
-In response, conservatives ask for supporting evidence, to which liberals respond, “You’re all fucking racists.”
+In response, conservatives ask for supporting evidence, to which liberals respond, “You’re all racists.”

 It is impossible to reason with people who are unreasonable.
 So be reasonable, and learn how to reason.
 The following three tips should help: